 RESALE – $8 recouped

-I resold a like-new Love to Dream swaddle I found on a thrift store trip for $10 (purchased for $2).
+I resold a like-new Love to Dream swaddle I found on a thrift store trip.
 I don’t resell things I get directly from families for anything higher than what I paid but will resell from thrift and consignment to offset the time finding the items.
 Baby sleep items resell well in general so I felt fairly confident that I’d resell this easily.

 Total Monthly Baby Costs – $109 Spent, $664 Saved